apollo-lang/apollo/doc/lrm.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here foo is an integer whose value is determined by a case statement.
 The first two case
-statements evaluate to False and their return value is ignored.
+statements evaluate to `False` and their return value is ignored.
 The third statement is the
-first one to evaluate to True and foo is therefore assigned the value 3.
+first one to evaluate to `True` and foo is therefore assigned the value `3`.

 Program Structure and Scope
 ---------------------------